-The Institute's receivables are with governments, government funding agencies, corporate entities.
-Management does not believe it is exposed to any significant credit risk as receivables are primarily from related parties and government organizations; investments are diversified as disclosed in note 3.
+The Institute holds its cash accounts with federally regulated chartered banks who are insured by the Canadian Deposit Insurance Corporation.
+The Institute's receivables are primarily with governments, government funding agencies, corporate entities.
+Management does not believe it is exposed to any significant credit risk as receivables are primarily from related parties and government organizations.